mmore500/downstream/joss/paper.md

 | Tilted          | Biases recent data                 | Ancestry markers in evolutionary simulations             |
 | Stretched             | Biases older data                  | Real-time alert monitoring       |

-Table: Comparison of the three core Downstream algorithms.
+Table: Comparison of core Downstream algorithms.

-The framework's distinct approach of requiring only single-operation "site selection" illustrated in \autoref{fig:schematic} allows it to store zero metadata, providing significant improvements in space efficiency compared to previous methods.

-# Implementation

-Downstream has been implemented across five programming languages in order to support diverse computing environments, including C++, Rust, Python, Zig, and the Cerebras Software Language.
+To support diverse end-user integrations, Downstream has been implemented across five programming languages: C++, Rust, Python, Zig, and the Cerebras Software Language (CSL).
-This multi-language approach enables integration with various systems from embedded devices to high-performance computing environments, supporting both research prototypes and production deployments.
-Each of the implementations reside in a separate branch of the Downstream GitHub repository and contains site selection implementation for the three main Downstream algorithms.
-In addition, some branches include hybrid variants that combine multiple temporal distributions.
-Support for dataframe processing is available in Python To enhance usability and reliability, the framework incorporates features across all implementations:

-1. Each algorithm is run against cross-validation tests with the Python implementation to ensure consistent behavior.
-Consistent behavior is important so that data can be collected using one language implementation and analyzed in another language.

-2. Documentation is available for all languages, with function headings listed for at least one of the algorithms.
-All other algorithms should share the same heading.
+We have organized each implementation as a standalone branch within the library's git repository.

+For all implementations, we provide:
+1. Steady, stretched, and tilted site selection methods.
+2. API documentation, to demonstrate function signatures and semantics.
+3. Installation instructions.
-3. The library is available through standard package managers for each supported language, including pip for Python and Cargo for Rust.
+Where possible, installation is available through standard package managers (e.g., Python's PyPI, Cargo's Rust).
-It is also available for C++ as a header-only library.
+C++ code is provided as a header-only library.

-4. Users can specify precise memory constraints, allowing the framework to adapt to varying resource environments without compromising functionality.
+4. Extensive validation tests, ensuring complete interchangeability and exact compatibility between platforms (e.g., separate data collection and analysis steps).

+On an as-needed basis, implementations are provided for additional hybrid algorithms, which split buffer space between multiple temporal distributions.
+Support for high-throughput bulk lookup operations is implemented in Python, with both CLI- and library-based interfaces available.
+A Python-based CLI is also provided for validation testing, facilitating development of additional implementations for new languages or platforms.

 # Results and Performance